CONTINUING DISABILITY REVIEWS

-We call this review a Continuing Disability Review (CDR).
-The law requires us to perform a medical CDR approximately every 3 years, unless we determine you have a condition that we expect will improve sooner than that.
-However, if you have a condition that is not expected to improve, we will still review your case, but not as often as every 3 years.
+We call this review a continuing disability review (CDR).
+The law requires us to perform a medical CDR at least once every 3 years, unless we determine you have a medical condition that we expect will improve sooner.
+However, if you have a medical condition that is not expected to improve, we will still review your case, once every 7 years.

-HOW DO CONTINUING DISABILITY REVIEWS WORK FOR CHILDREN?
+HOW DO WE CONDUCT CONTINUING DISABILITY REVIEWS FOR A CHILD?

-We will do a CDR approximately every 3 years if we expect the child’s condition may improve.
-We may also do a CDR if we do not expect the child’s condition to improve.
+For a child, SSA initiates a CDR at least once every 3 years if we expect the child’s medical condition may improve.
+We may also initiate a CDR if we do not expect the child’s condition to improve.

-If we decided a child was disabled based on low birth weight, we will generally do a CDR by age 1.
-However, we will do a CDR after age 1 if we decide at the time of the initial determination, that improvement is unlikely to have happened by age 1, we will schedule the child’s CDR after age 1
+If we decided the child was disabled based on low birth weight, we will generally initiate a CDR by age 1.
+However, if we initially decide that medical improvement in the child’s medical condition(s) is unlikely to occur by age 1, we will schedule the child’s CDR after age 1

-When we do the CDR, we may ask the child's representative payee to show evidence that the child is, and has been, getting treatment that is medically necessary and available for his or her condition.
+During the CDR, we may ask the child’s representative payee to provide evidence that the child is, and has been, continuing treatment that is medically necessary and appropriate for his or her medical condition.